-Take the queue snaking out the door as your cue that Shanghai Street have some of the most beautiful bao going around.
-Fried pork bao and crispy chicken and prawn buns are on hand for those seeking a crunchy deep fried kick.
-Steamed snacks await if you want a warming meal with a pillowy texture, and vegetarians have plenty of un-bao-lievable options too!
+Take the queues snaking out the doors as a sign that Shanghai Street and Shanghai Street On Bourke tick lots of boxes.
+Fried pork mini buns and fried chicken and prawn dumplings are on hand for those feeling naughty.
+Steamed and boiled snacks await if you want a warming meal with a pillowy texture, and vegetarians have some un-bao-lievable options too!

 Tim Ho Wan

 The original Tim Ho Wan is a hole-in-the-wall eatery in Hong Kong, created by dumpling master Mak Kwai Pui in 2009.
-Melbourne’s version shares the same menu as its Hong Kong predecessor, but not its Michelin star.
-That’s not to say that the dumplings here aren’t worth queueing up for (and you probably will).
-Opt for the global phenomenon that is the pork buns – they’re baked, not steamed, and dusted in sugar.
+Melbourne’s version shares the same menu as the northern HQ, but not its Michelin star.
+That’s not to say the dumplings here aren’t worth queuing up for (and you will probably have to).
+Opt for the global phenomenon that is the barbecue pork bun – it’s baked, not steamed, and slightly sweet.

 East China Trading Company

-We all know that everything handmade tastes better, so do these dumplings at Mr Kwok.
-Although the place is now operated by his daughter, you can see through the window that Mr Kwok is often in the kitchen making these delicious dumplings from scratch.
+We all know that everything handmade tastes better, like the dumplings at Mr Kwok.
+It’s now operated by his daughter, but you can often still see Mr Kwok himself in the kitchen making them from scratch.

 Oriental Tea House

 Rice Paper Scissors

-The main rule at Rice Paper Scissors is to eat with your hands.
-This South East Asian hawker is a master at finger foods, including the mouth-watering dumplings.
-Prawn dumplings are a crowd favourite, and they’re guaranteed to leave your tastebuds dancing.
+You’re encouraged to eat with your hands at Rice Paper Scissors.
+This South-East Asian hawker-style eatery is all about finger foods, including mouth-watering dumplings.
+The seafood dumplings are a crowd favourite, and guaranteed to leave your tastebuds dancing.

 HuTong Dumpling Bar

 The HuTong Dumpling Bar in Market Lane is a must-visit for any self-respecting dumpling enthusiast.
-Come here for the signature xiao long bao – improbable, but oh-so-good, soup-filled dumplings.
+Come here for the signature shao-long bao (aka xiao long bao): improbable, but oh-so-good, soup-filled dumplings.

 You can never have enough dumplings.
 When in need, look for them at these places:

-- Din Tai Fung: This restaurant is an internationally recognised dumpling place.
-Expect a queue at the Melbourne outpost of this wildly popular Sydney chain, but their signature xiao long bao is worth it!
+- Din Tai Fung: Expect a queue at the Melbourne outpost of this wildly popular Sydney chain, but their signature xiao long bao is worth it!

 - Spice Temple: Try the yum cha banquet menu – you’re welcome.

 - ShanDong MaMa: This has been the crowd favourite for years.
-Try the mackerel dumpling which is MaMa’s signature dish.
+Try MaMa’s signature dish, the mackerel dumpling.